Neclow/phylomad/README.md

 ## Licence

 Copyright 2017 by the PhyloMAd authors.
 The software PhyloMAd is distributed without warranty of any kind or support for previous versions.
 The authors will not be responsible for any damage resulting from the use of this software.
 The source and documentation are distributed under the GNU General Public License except where stated otherwise.
-See the copy of the GNU GPL license found in the *codeFolder* for further details.
+See the copy of the GNU GPL license found in the *src* for further details.